bueschgens/FARADS_GEOM/README.md

 ## FARADS - Fast and Accurate calculation of RADiation heat transfer between arbitrary three-dimensional Surfaces

-FARADS provides a model for calculating view factors of arbitrary three-dimensional geometries.
+FARADS provides a framework for calculating view factors of arbitrary three-dimensional geometries.
 With these view factors the additional application of the net radiation method for calculating exchanged heat fluxes can be used.

 other modules of FARADS:
 - FARADS_MESHING